 Along the Longford River, you’ll find Bushy Park.
 This park is famous for its red and fallow deer, roaming in herds across the acres of parkland.
 Bushy Park is also another of London’s eight royal parks, which means that the deer are fully protected by the Crown.

-In addition, the park is linked to the Hampton Court Palace, and has many waterways and gardens for visitors to explore.
+In addition, the park is linked to the Hampton Court Palace and has many waterways and gardens for visitors to explore.
 A quick fact for our readers: During World War II, Bushy Park actually became a US airbase, the same airbase that the D-Day landings were planned from.
+This really is one of the top parks outside London.

 20. Walpole Park